Our Researchers

 Associate Professor Jo Elfving-Hwang is the Director of the Korea Research Centre of Western Australia and Dean Global, Korea, at the Office of the Deputy Vice Chancellor Global.
 She is also Associate Professor of Korean Society and Culture at the School of Media Creative Arts and Social inquiry at Curtin University.
 Her research focuses on the body in Korean culture and society, and she leads the Centre’s thematic initiative focusing on “Bodies”.
 Her previous work has examined how beauty work and cosmetic surgery in Korea relate to embodied and material expressions of performing social class and status, race and celebrity beauty work as a form of somatic entrepreneurship.
 Recently Jo’s work has examined social meanings attached to beauty work as the body ages and how middle aged men relate to technologies of the body in every day corporate contexts.
 Her monograph drawing on the findings of project is titled Beauty Matters: the Body in Korean Culture and Society.

-Prior to joining Curtin University in 2022, Jo worked at the University of Western Australia where she lead the development of UWA's Korean Studies program.
+Prior to joining Curtin University in 2022, Jo worked at the University of Western Australia where she led the development of UWA's Korean Studies program.
 She has also worked as the Director of Korean Studies at Frankfurt University in Germany, having worked in a number of academic roles in the UK.
 She currently serves in the Education Advisory Board of the Australia Korea Business Council and is the Vice President of the Korean Studies Association of Australasia.
 In 2022 she was nominated by the Australia Korea Foundation as one of the 60 people in Australia who have made a significant contribution to Australia-Korea relations in the past 60 years.

 Senior Lecturer (MCASI, Curtin University)